By Word Rubble

 Customers were leaping aside to avoid the stormy vortex of activity known as Mona, our five-foot-two warrior waitress with a perpetual take-no-prisoners attitude on her face.
 She was never happy about coming to work.
 She burst through the scattering throng and bustled past the counter.
 I considered feigning a wave but lost my nerve.
 She was the most feared employee at The Pick-N-Lick.

-Digby, another employee, and the human approximation of the Pillsbury Doughboy shuffled in not long after Mona.
+Digby, another wage slave to the corporate chow line industry, and the human approximation of the Pillsbury Doughboy shuffled in not long after Mona.
 We had yet to ascertain Digby’s job description.
 Even the manager, who had hired him as a favor to a friend, was unsure.
 On most days, Digby stood motionless behind the counter, smirking at the hordes of hungry customers and doing nothing else.
 After a while, we thought of him as an immovable object, just a pillar to hold the ceiling up.